Some of the numbers presented in this website may not be the most recent available

 Independence was then gained in 1986.
 The isolated islands now depend on farming and fishing, some phosphate mining, and financial assistance from the USA.

-Micronesia consists of 607 islands extending 2,900 kms east-west across the eastern Caroline Islands Ridge.
-The islands are grouped into four states.
+The east-west linear group of islands of The Federated States of Micronesia lie at the southern end of the Marianas Trench, on its southeastern side.
+There are 607 islands extending 2,900 kms east-west across the eastern Caroline Islands Ridge grouped into 4 states.
 They are, from east to west, Yap State, Chuuk State (named Truk before 1990), Pohnpei State (named Ponape before 1985) and Kosrae State.

 MICRONESIA